DavitQlazz/selenium-ui/README.md

 # UI Automation Framework

-This is a PicsArt UI Automation Framework.
+This is a Picsart UI Automation Framework.

 ## Features
 - **Java 21** language